Cellarr: Character Flaws, Waiting for love, Break up, Paul McKessar Sex Scandall 2018–2021

-As Cellarr 2021 - Present
+As Cellarr 2021 - 2023

 In May 2021, the male members of the band came back together to form a new band under the name of Cellarr.
 They released their first single under their new name called "LUV.
 In September 2022, the band released their first EP since being called Cellarr, called "Better".
 In February 2023, they released their second EP called Golden Minds Resort.
+In September 2023, they released the single "Everybody Else".
+The single reached 6th on the Hot 20 Aotearoa Singles.
+The band has not released any music or toured since.